jiriklepl/NSWI152/README.md

   - collected by consumers

 - Redis cache
-  - provides caching of anomaly reports for the consumers
+  - provides caching of mapping of technicians to devices, for the "consumers" module

 - 3rd party REST API
   - provides mapping of devices to technicians